OV1-17: Spacecraft design

 OV1-17, like the rest of the OV1 satellite series, consisted of a cylindrical experiment housing capped with flattened cones on both ends containing 5000 solar cells producing 22 watts of power.
 Continuing the design trend started with OV1-7, the solar cells were flat rather than curved, as had been in the case with the first six OV1 satellites.
 Two .46 m antennae for transmitting telemetry and receiving commands extended from the sides of the spacecraft.
 12 helium-pressurized hydrogen peroxide thrusters provided attitude control.

 Unlike most of the prior satellites in the OV1 series, OV1-17 was not spin-stabilized, but was supposed to maintain its attitude through Vertistat, a gravity-gradient stabilization system consisting of three 15.5 m-long horizontal booms forming a 'y' and two 19 m-long vertical booms.
 This system was demonstrated unsuccessfully on OV1-7 and OV1-86, but successfully on OV1-10.

+Two 6.45 m-long antenna beacons, operating on 13.23 and 8.98 MHz, were mounted on OV1-17's propulsion module along with a 6.45 m inertial boom.
+Once separated from OV1-17, the propulsion module was designed to be an independent satellite providing information on the usability of meteor trails to relay radio messages.
+The experiment on the sub-satellite, dubbed "Orbis-Cal 2", was designed and run by the Naval Research Laboratory.